binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 Why do I imply that the regular process gives you an unknown?
-Because what you get isn't the same as what someone else gets and especially isn't the same as what a new Spree store gets.
-If you follow the directions (which now seem to be regularly provided with Spree upgrades in guide format, hooray!), you'll very likely get a working store after maybe dealing with a few hiccups.
+Because what you get isn't the same as what someone else gets and especially isn't the same as what a new spree store gets.
+If you follow the directions (which now seem to be regularly provided with spree upgrades in guide format, hooray!), you'll very likely get a working store after maybe dealing with a few hiccups.
 Definitely in fewer steps than I'll outline here.

-What you won't get is the same thing that a brand new Spree user does.
+What you won't get is the same thing that a brand new spree user does.
 Your project will be different.
 It will be generated from the Rails templates supplied when you initially created the store in the way-back.
 Those files don't stand still with each new Rails release, sometimes changing significantly.
-But what the Spree guides don't (and shouldn't) do is take you through every possible upgrade path for the underlying Rails files.
+But what the spree guides don't (and shouldn't) do is take you through every possible upgrade path for the underlying Rails files.
 There would just be too many possiblilities.
 Instead, they tell you the changes which have to be made or else the store